JamesWoolfenden/terraform-by-example/docs/lesson8.md

 What can you reasonable manage as an owner/contributor should shape the structure.
 What is a "manageable piece of infrastructure"?
 There is no one answer, it depends on the project aims and the situation you start in.
 Your IAC will use a combination of these approaches.ld
-Each folder shou be directly run-able by Terraform:
+Each folder should be directly run-able by Terraform:

 ```cli
 environment\eu-west-1\test$ terraform apply